yamasolutions/integral/docs/deploying_to_production.md

 Integral does not impose a specific queue adapter as this will vary between applications.
 If you have a small application and want to get started as soon as possible we recommend [Delayed Jobs](https://github.com/collectiveidea/delayed_job).

-Note: When you decide on a queue adapter you'll need to update the [Carrierwave Backgrounder](https://github.com/patricklindsay/carrierwave_backgrounder) config at `config/initializers/carrierwave_backgrounder.rb`

 ### Site Security
 It goes without saying but we'll say it anyway - Make sure to enable (and force) SSL for all your applications.
 ```